 Open the restrictions page, and click Undo.
 Most restrictions are removed instantly.
 In case something doesn't work as expected, try logging off Windows.
 Some extreme cases may require a reboot.

-Go to the restrictions page and click Export, on the right side of the screen, next to the Help button.
+Go to the restrictions page and click Tools and then Export.
 Settings are not exported or imported, only restrictions.

-Go to the restrictions page and click Import, on the right side of the screen, next to the Help button.
+Go to the restrictions page and click Tools and then Import.
+Select the file to be imported.
 Click Apply to activate imported restrictions.

 First, activate sync from the control center.
 Once sync is enabled on all your installations, they will appear on the control center, after a few minutes.
 From this point, when you apply restrictions, or save settings, on any installation, the others will receive the same restrictions and settings.